 After Arthur rows out to the middle of the enclosed area, the Lady of the Lake rises up to the surface wielding two swords.
 Since she foresaw him losing Excalibur, she prepared a pair of specific blades that should help him fight Dracula.
 First, a wooden sword called Kingswood.
 Forged from the Tree of Avalon, she instructs him to plunge this blade into the vicious vampire’s heart.
 The other sword is made out of pure silver which will help “slice”, “burn” and “purge” his foe.
 The Lady of the Lake proceeds to tell him that even though his upcoming battle will make him legendary, it will come at “a costly price”.
 Unlike herself and Merlin, they’re not so easily killed as she forewarns him on how “the things of man have their time”.
 After Arthur swears that he won’t let Camelot fall, the Lady of the Lake heads back down into the water after stating that she will see him soon.

 Back in Camelot, Merlin has gathered the remaining knights in order to inform them about what they’re up against: Vampires.
 After mentioning how Lamorak protected himself from an opposing group by getting inside of a church, he orders for the vampiric Amide to be brought out.
-Despite her losing her left leg and her right arm, Merlin explains that her vampire traits are helping her slowly grow new limbs.
+Despite her losing her left leg and her right arm, Merlin explains that her vampire traits are helping her slowly re-grow new limbs.
 After Ector says that they already know that decapitation will take care of a vampire, Merlin proceeds to show off the power of the holy cross by placing it on Amide’s face, causing her to get singed.
-He then explains that if it was left on her, it would have killed her after a long while.
+He then explains that if it was left on her, it would have eventually killed her.